Often teaching can feel like a game of chance.

 It also provides great scope for peer assessment!
 Just give each student someone else’s blog post to assess and comment on, and let them work collaboratively to improve each other’s work.

-From commercials and music videos to documentaries and vlogs, the wide range of video clips on FluentU make it the best place from which to get ice breakers and plenaries for your Spanish class.
+The wide range of video clips on FluentU make it the best place from which to get ice breakers and plenaries for your Spanish class.
 Or, you can easily even plan an entire lesson based on just one or a small selection of videos.

 With the interactive subtitles, multimedia flashcards and personalized Learn Mode, students have the support they need to understand each video on their own.
 My younger students love the Disney movie trailers and songs, which are a very nice way to put an end to the session with a group activity.